- Chapter #1: Initial setup

 PLEASE NOTE: it is not mandatory to fill all the fields, but only the ones corresponding to the features that will be used by the machines.
 If – for example – there is no need for the split feature, then the split fields will have to be left empty and ignored.

-The second tab is called “Rares settings” and contains all the features regarding the rare items:
+The third tab is called “Rares settings” and contains all the features regarding the rare items:

 - uncommon items win chance;